 • Frozen evaporator coil

-Freon is hazardous to your health if handled improperly, so you’ll need an HVAC pro like Booneville Heating & Cooling to fix an air conditioner coolant leak.
-In most instances, it may just be better to request air conditioning installation since Freon is expensive.
-Production of this coolant was stopped in 2020 due to its damaging effects on the ozone layer.
-As a result, only reduced recycled quantities are available.
+Freon is bad for your health if handled improperly, so you’ll need an HVAC professional like Booneville Heating & Cooling to repair an air conditioner coolant leak.
+In most instances, it might just be better to schedule air conditioning installation since Freon is expensive.
+Production of this coolant was halted in 2020 because of its damaging effects on the ozone layer.
+As a result, only limited recycled quantities are available.

-Rely on Booneville Heating & Cooling for Fixing Your Air Conditioner Leaks
+Rely on Booneville Heating & Cooling for Fixing Your Leaky Air Conditioner

-When it comes to air conditioning repair in Booneville, turn to the company your neighbors and friends depend on.
-We’ve been known for our quick, friendly and reasonable services since {year}.
-Call us at 662-269-8716 to schedule your appointment now!
+When it comes to air conditioning repair in Booneville, go with the company your neighbors and friends depend on.
+We’ve been known for our quick, friendly and affordable services since {year}.
+Contact us at 662-269-8716 to request your appointment now!